.MP4 File Extension

 How to open an MP4 file

-Similarly, iOS and Android users can double-tap MP4 files to play them in those platforms' default media players.
-Users looking for more advanced playback options can play MP4s in VLC for iOS or VLC for Android.
+Additionally, you can double-tap MP4 files on iOS and Android devices to play them with their platforms' default media players.
+However, if you are looking for more advanced playback options, you can open MP4 files with VLC for iOS or VLC for Android.

 How to edit an MP4 file